 The purpose of this website is to create a reference for English speakers who wish to hike the Israel National Trail, but who speak little or no Hebrew.
 It is developed in support of the people of Israel who help maintain the INT as a resource for their nation and for visitors, and for the Israel Trails Committee and their work in building and maintaining the trail.

 This website is non-profit and is run by volunteer contributions.
 We invite you to contribute information here.
-Trip reports that we can link to and content in other languages that we can adapt for this site are always welcome.
+Trip reports that we can link to and content that we can include on this site are always welcome.

 The INT on Google Maps Treks